 It is very easy to flavour pasta try these variations:

-- Black pepper pasta – Add 1 tbsp cracked black pepper to the flour before mixing.
+- Black pepper pasta – Add 1 tablespoon cracked black pepper to the flour before mixing.

 - Pasta verdi – Add 50g (2oz) chopped cooked spinach that has been squeezed very dry.
 Add extra flour if the dough becomes too sticky.

-- Herb pasta – Add 2 tbsp chopped fresh herbs such as chives, rosemary, oregano or thyme.
+- Herb pasta – Add 2 tablespoon chopped fresh herbs such as chives, rosemary, oregano or thyme.

-- Tomato pasta – Add 1 tbsp tomato purée in place of the oil.
+- Tomato pasta – Add 1 tablespoon tomato purée in place of the oil.

 Rolling and cutting fresh pasta by hand.